 Although we commemorate World AIDS Day every year, this year is different.
 Marginalized communities, many of which have historically suffered from higher rates of HIV, have been hit particularly hard by COVID-19.

 Please see below for event info, and read on to learn about World AIDS Day and Apicha CHC's commitment to ending the epidemic.
 New York State and New York City will be hosting two virtual events, which will include our CEO Therese Rodriguez as a guest speaker.
-Both events are free and open to the public.
+You can watch her closing remarks below.

 New York State World AIDS Day & ETE Summit: Tuesday, December 1-3, 2020